rmatteso/frontend-nanodegree-neighborhood-map/README.md

 ## Installation:

-Download the files and run on any apache server.
-Replace the API keys for Google Maps API And Foursquare API with your own keys.
+Download the files and run on any apache server such as npm http-server: <https://www.npmjs.com/package/http-server>.

+Replace the API keys for Google Maps API And Foursquare API in maps.js with your own keys.

+Open index.html from a browser to run the application, ex: "localhost/frontend-nanodegree-neighborhood-map/index.html"